quantumgardener/qg.blog/content/notes/The NoMa Method.md

 "NoMa" stands for Note Making, contrasted to Note Taking.
 I learned of it from [[Nick Milo]].

-It's similar because it is structured to pull out [[Quartz/notes/Distinction|Distinctions]] and a way forward.
+It's similar because it is structured to pull out [[Distinction|Distinctions]] and a way forward.

 It's different because the focus is on note making and not inquiry into [[Way of Being]].